-Pears and apples are one of the best pre-workout snacks since they include fiber, flavonoids, and polyphenols, all of which aid in blood sugar regulation.
+Pears and apples are some of the best pre-workout snacks since they include fiber, flavonoids, and polyphenols, all of which aid in blood sugar regulation.

-Apples, particularly, have been found in research to reduce the chance of an asthma incident due to their anti-inflammatory and antioxidant characteristics .
+Apples, in particular, have been found in research to reduce the chance of an asthma incident due to their anti-inflammatory and antioxidant characteristics .

 2. Citrus Fruits

 Despite being low in calories, they are great pre-workout snacks since they are packed with water and high in vitamin C, which are inflammation-reducing ingredients.

 Eating a banana before a workout helps since they are high in carbs and potassium, which enhances nerve and muscle performance.

 Bananas provide simple, easily digested carbs.
 They are high in potassium, which enables improved muscular contraction while working out at the gym and subsequent muscle cell development .